MaibornWolff/dcos-deploy/README.md

 ### Limitations
 * Deleting packages/apps/jobs is not supported: Since dcos-deploy does not keep a state it cannot detect if you remove a service/app/job from its configuration.
 Therefore you are responsible to delete any no longer wanted entities yourself.
-* Can not safely detect changes in marathon apps and edgelb pools: Due do default configuration options being added, dcos-deploy can at the moment not predict beforehand if an app or pool will be changed.
 * Frameworks/packages with more complicated update procedures (like Edge-LB) are at the moment not supported.

 ## Requirements
+* A DC/OS cluster (dcos-deploy has been tested with DC/OS 1.11 EE)
+* dcos-cli installed  and connected to your cluster (to verify it works run `dcos node` and it should display a list of nodes in your cluster)

+If you want to run it from source, aditionally you need:
 * Python >= 3.5
-* dcos-cli installed and connected to your cluster
-* See `requirements.txt` for needed python modules
+* Python modules from `requirements.txt`
-* Tested with DC/OS 1.11 EE

 ## Installation
+Binaries are available for download from the Releases page.
+Just copy it into a folder inside your path and make it excutable.

+If you want to try out current master, you can run it from source:
-* Clone this github repository to your system.
+* Clone this github repository to your system
 * Install all requirements (optional: use a virtualenv to keep your system clean)
 * Optional: Create a symlink of dcos-deploy to a folder in your exectuable path (e.g. `ln -s $(pwd)/dcos-deploy ~/usr/bin/dcos-deploy`)